golemfactory/dapp-manager/README.md

 If your Python version is older, consider using [pyenv](https://github.com/pyenv/pyenv-installer).

-Once your python interpreter reports a version 3.8 or later, you can set-up your virtual
+Once your python interpreter reports a version 3.8 or later, you can set up your virtual
 environment:

 ```bash